 Altogether, it constitutes a rare collection of unique elements of medieval Islamic architecture.

 The construction of Sheikh Safi al-Din Khanghah & Shrine Ensembles started in 16th century and continued till the end of Safavid rule, 18th century.
 It’s an artistic and architectural accomplishment of Iranians setting an example for all such Sufi retreats built later in Iran.
 Aesthetics and religion have come together and created a beautiful complex in Ardabil.
 The dark blue tiles, gilded ceilings of the interior and space allocation for various functions in carefully devised plan and proportion have made it a unique collection of structures.

 Safavid architecture is the heir of its predecessors, Ilkhanids and Timurids.
 Therefore, their arts and architectural features are clearly distinguishable.
 The delicate ornamentation and spacious inner sections at Sheikh Safi al-Din Khangah & Shrine Ensembles represent the new architectural style of this era.

-The social, religious and cultural influence of the Safavid period have lead to the formation of Safavid architecture.
+The social, religious and cultural influence of the Safavid period has lead to the formation of Safavid architecture.
 The other Sufi shrines built after that have been largely inspired by it.

 Other Details About Sheikh Safi Shrine in Ardabil

 The famous “Ardabil Carpet” was an Iranian masterpiece and the best carpet woven in Safavid period for this complex.
 It’s now in Victoria and Albert Museum in London.
 A copy has been recently woven in Iran, which is kept by this shrine.

 Chini Khaneh is the name of a section of this Sheikh Safi Shrine that accommodates the Chinaware from a collection imported from China during Safavid era.
 A lot of them were plundered at the time of Russians’ invasion of Iran.
 Most of the vessels displayed here bear the seal of Shah Abbas indicating he had endowed them to this shrine.